Linguistic discrimination: English language

 English, being a language that most countries speak in the world, experiences a lot of linguistic discrimination when people from different linguistic backgrounds meet.
 Regional differences and native languages may have an impact on how people speak the language.
-For example, many non-native speakers in other countries fail to pronounce the "th" sound.
-Instead, they use the "s" sound, which is more common in other languages, to replace it.
+For example, many non-native speakers in other countries fail to pronounce the dental fricative sounds such as /[θ]/ (as in th in the word thin) and /[ð]/ (as in th in the word they) which instead, they use the Voiceless alveolar fricative /[s]/ sound, which is more common in other languages, to replace it.
 "Thank" becomes "sank," and "mother" becomes "mozer."
 In Russian-English pronunciation, "Hi, where were you" may be pronounced like "Hi, veir ver you" since it is closer to Russian.
 It may be considered an inappropriate way to speak the language and be ridiculed by native speakers.
 Research has shown that this linguistic discrimination may lead to bullying and violence in the worst case.
 However, linguistic discrimination may not always be bad bias or cause superiority.
 A mixed pronunciation of different languages may also lead to mixed reactions.
 Some people who are native to the language may find these mixes to be special and good, while some others are unfriendly with these speakers.
 Nonetheless, all these are stereotypes of certain languages and may lead to cognition bias.
-President Donald Trump's wife, Melania Trump, was harshly mocked and insulted on the internet due to her Slovenian accent of speaking English.
 In fact, in many countries where English is the lingua franca, accent is a part of identity.